grassmunk/Chicago95/INSTALL.md

 - Copy `Extras/99-ms-sans-serif.conf` and `Extras/99-ms-sans-serif-bold.conf` to `/etc/fonts/conf.d`
 - Update the font cache by running `sudo fc-cache -f -v`

+#### Enabling the font: ####
-To set the main font for the entire system, open the XFCE settings manager > Appearance > Fonts tab.
-Set the "Default font" to Microsoft Sans Serif, style Regular, size 8.
+- Open the XFCE settings manager > Appearance > Fonts tab.
+- Set the "Default font" to "Microsoft Sans Serif Regular" size 8.

-To set the title bar font, open the XFCE settings manager > Window Manager > Style tab.
-Set the "Title font" to Microsoft Sans Serif, style Bold, size 8.
+- Open the XFCE settings manager > Window Manager.
+- Set the "Title font" to Microsoft Sans Serif Bold" size 8.

-Finally, set the font for the Orage panel clock by right-clicking the panel clock, selecting Properties, then next to Line 1, change the font to Microsoft Sans Serif, style Regular, size 8.
+- For XFCE 4.12 users, you can set the font for the Orage panel clock by right-clicking the panel clock, selecting Properties, then next to Line 1, change the font to Microsoft Sans Serif, style Regular, size 8.
 Inside the Line 1 box, add two spaces before and after the value in the box, to apply some spacing.

 [[Return to Index]](#index)